 Other posts about the Balanced Force Particle Model:

-Empirical Force Laws: Spring Force Experiment (Part 2 of this post.
-I will update this one with the link when it’s ready!)
+Empirical Force Laws: Spring Force Experiment (Part 2 of this post.)